Asset Publisher

 Paroxysmal Nocturnal Hemoglobinuria |

-Paroxysmal nocturnal hemoglobinuria (PNH) is a chronic, progressive, life-threatening, rare, multi-systemic disease developing as a result of somatic mutation of hematopoietic stem cells, and characterized by clonal, complement-mediated intravascular hemolysis.
-PNH is mainly a disease of adults with a median age of onset in the thirties.
-High Precision Flow Cytometry is the most useful and accepted diagnostic test to confirm the diagnosis of PNH.
-Flow cytometry is performed by incubating the patient’s peripheral blood cells with fluorescently-labeled monoclonal antibodies that bind to glycosylphosphatidylinositol (GPI) anchored proteins, which are reduced or absent on blood cells in PNH.
-Since different blood cell lineages display different combinations of GPI-linked proteins, and some proteins bind to cell surfaces via both GPI-linked and GPI-independent mechanisms, it is recommended that at least two independent flow cytometry reagents be used on at least two cell lineages (e.g., red blood cells [RBCs] and white blood cells [WBCs]) to establish a diagnosis of PNH.(2) The lack of the complement inhibitor CD59 on RBCs surface is mostly responsible for the clinical manifestations in PNH.
+Paroxysmal nocturnal hemoglobinuria (PNH) is a chronic, progressive, life-threatening, rare, multi-systemic disease developing as a result of a somatic mutation of hematopoietic stem cells, and characterized by clonal, complement-mediated intravascular hemolysis.
+A mutation in the X-linked gene phosphatidylinositol glycan class A (PIGA) results in a deficiency in the glycosylphosphatidylinositol (GPI) protein, which is responsible for anchoring proteins to the surface of red blood cells.(3) This lack of anchoring leads to hemolysis and complications such as hemolytic anemia and thrombosis.(3) PNH is mainly a disease of adults with a median age of onset in the thirties.
+High precision flow cytometry is the most useful and accepted diagnostic test to confirm the diagnosis of PNH.
+Flow cytometry is performed by incubating the patient’s peripheral blood cells with fluorescently-labeled monoclonal antibodies that bind to GPI anchored proteins, which are reduced or absent on blood cells in PNH.
+Since different blood cell lineages display different combinations of GPI-linked proteins, and some proteins bind to cell surfaces via both GPI-linked and GPI-independent mechanisms, it is recommended that at least two independent flow cytometry reagents be used on at least two cell lineages (e.g., red blood cells [RBCs] and white blood cells [WBCs]) to establish a diagnosis of PNH.(2) The lack of the complement inhibitor CD59 on RBCs surface is mostly responsible for the clinical manifestations of PNH.
 These patients manifest with chronic intravascular hemolysis, paroxysmal flares of hemolysis, and a propensity for thrombosis.
 Intravascular hemolysis leads to release of free hemoglobin (Hb) into the blood.
-Free Hb, in turn, can cause various toxic effects, including hypercoagulability, changes in vascular tone from reduction of circulating nitric oxide, and renal damage.(3) Extravascular hemolysis also occurs in patients with PNH because C3 fragments that are not destroyed by the membrane attack complex (MAC) intravascularly can accumulate on the GPI-negative red blood cell (lacking CD55) surface and these fragments opsonize the RBCs, causing reticuloendothelial destruction in the liver and spleen.(3) The main clinical situations or diseases that should be considered in the differential diagnosis of PNH are:(3)
+Free Hb, in turn, can cause various toxic effects, including hypercoagulability, changes in vascular tone from reduction of circulating nitric oxide, and renal damage.(3) Extravascular hemolysis also occurs in patients with PNH because C3 fragments that are not destroyed by the membrane attack complex (MAC) intravascularly can accumulate on the GPI-negative RBCs (lacking CD55) surface and these fragments opsonize the RBCs, causing reticuloendothelial destruction in the liver and spleen.(3) The main clinical situations or diseases that should be considered in the differential diagnosis of PNH are:(3)

 PNH is classified into three different categories:(3)

-Historically, patients with PNH had a median survival of ten years after diagnosis, however since the development of complement inhibitors survival rates have improved to approximately 75%.(4) The approach to therapy depends on the severity of symptoms and the degree of hemolysis.
-The treatment options for PNH are supportive care, allogenic hematopoietic stem cell transplantation (HSCT), and a complement blockade.(2-3) |
+Historically, patients with PNH had a median survival of ten years after diagnosis however, since the development of complement inhibitors survival rates have improved to approximately 75%.(4) The approach to therapy depends on the severity of symptoms and the degree of hemolysis.
+The treatment options for PNH are supportive care (e.g., iron supplementation, transfusions, anticoagulation), allogenic hematopoietic stem cell transplantation (HSCT), and complement blockade.(2,3) |

 ||||||||||||||||||||||||